Guides

 Every API response includes headers listing all critical limits.
 On 429 responses, additional headers indicate which limit was hit and when it resets.

-On Every Response (200 and 429)
+On every response (200 and 429)

-X-RateLimit-Per-Minute-Limit 20X-RateLimit-Daily-Limit 300X-RateLimit-Monthly-Limit 3,000X-RateLimit-Monthly-Pagination-Limit 200 page turns/monthX-RateLimit-Daily-Company-Detail-Limit 100 unique companies/dayX-RateLimit-Test-Key-Monthly-Limit 300 (test keys only)On 429 Only – Limit That Was Hit
+X-RateLimit-Per-Minute-Limit 20X-RateLimit-Daily-Limit 300X-RateLimit-Monthly-Limit 3,000X-RateLimit-Monthly-Pagination-Limit 200 page turns/monthX-RateLimit-Daily-Company-Detail-Limit 100 unique companies/dayX-RateLimit-Test-Key-Monthly-Limit 300 (test keys only)On 429 only: the limit that was hit

 When a limit is exceeded, these headers identify the limit and when it resets:

-The API returns HTTP 429 with a JSON body that always includes limit_type, limit, and used so you know exactly which limit was hit:
+The API returns HTTP 429 with a JSON body that always includes limit_type, limit, and used:

 {